LukaszKontowski/ticketBookingApp/README.md

 4) In command line (terminal) change directory into ticket booking app's root directory:
 cd ./ticketbookingapp

-5) Execute run.sh script that would build and run this app for you:
+5) Make sure you can execute and execute run.sh script that would build and run this app for you:
+chmod 777 run.sh
 ./run.sh

 6) When the app's server is already up and running, there are at least two options to check it out:
     a) You may check this app like a real user in your browser at this url (initial page): http://localhost:9000/ticketBooking

     b) You may also check it using command line tools - e.g. curl to see requests and responses in action.

+7) If you want to stop the application - just hit ENTER in command line in the tab, where you did execute ./run.sh